LesFerch/WinSetView/Manual.md

 **Enable/Disable Check Box**

 To the left of each folder type is a checkbox that is normally checked.
 If the box is unchecked, no settings will be changed for that folder type.
 That is, it will retain it's Windows default settings.
+This will NOT retain any user set views.
+Any folders of this type will revert to whatever the default view is for that folder type.

 **Inherit**